Controlling Dopamine for Motivation, Focus, and Satisfaction

 3. Care for Your Gut-Brain Axis

 Here’s something surprising: the majority of dopamine is made in your gut.
-Roughly 50% of dopamine and up to 95% of serotonin are produced in the gut, and these neurotransmitters travel along the vagus nerve to communicate with the brain.
+Roughly 50% of dopamine and up to 95% of serotonin are produced there, and these neurotransmitters travel along the vagus nerve to communicate with the brain.

 Gut health directly impacts your motivation, mood, and focus.
 When your gut is inflamed or imbalanced, dopamine production suffers, leaving you more prone to anxiety, depression, and poor focus.